-- For laboratories that submit case reports using Electronic Lab Reporting, the Department assumes one-time costs to update the LIMS and ELR system, the probable one-time costs to include this condition in their LIMS and ELR system are \$120.00 [2 systems (1 hour X \$60 per hour)]. - For laboratories that submit case reports using a secure electronic data transmission method other than ELR, the Department assumes the probable cost for preparing and submitting case reports for indeterminate results is \$4,000 per year [200 cases (.5 hours X \$40.00 per hour)]. - For laboratories that submit case reports using a secure electronic data transmission method other than ELR (such as secure file transfer, secure email, secure facsimile), the Department assumes the probable cost for including negative results associated with a previous positive or indeterminate results in case reports for this condition are \$2,484 per year [(401 positive cases + 220 indeterminate cases)(0.1 hours X \$40.00 per hour)].
+- For laboratories that submit laboratory reports using a secure electronic data transmission method other than ELR, the Department assumes the probable cost for preparing and submitting laboratory reports for indeterminate results is \$4,000 per year [200 cases (.5 hours X \$40.00 per hour)]. - For laboratories that submit laboratory reports using a secure electronic data transmission method other than ELR (such as secure file transfer, secure email, secure facsimile), the Department assumes the probable cost for including negative results associated with a previous positive or indeterminate results in laboratory reports for this condition are \$2,484 per year [(401 positive cases + 220 indeterminate cases)(0.1 hours X \$40.00 per hour)].